RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2021-06-19-Qubes-Whonix-anon-modes.md

 > - __Anonymous connection__: A connection to a destination server, where it has no ability to discover the origin (IP address / location) of the connection, nor to associate any identifier with it.
 > - __Pseudonymous connection__: A connection to a destination server, where it has no ability to discover the origin (IP address / location) of the connection, but it can be associated with an identifier.

 The key here is not to solely think about things like originating IP, but also unique [identifiers used in tracking cookies and other technology](https://coveryourtracks.eff.org/learn) as well as user information.
-To put it plainly in an example, the act of logging into an account with a username and password turns what could have been an "anonymous" connection into a technically "pseudonymous" one - it is a connection that does not reveal your actual originating IP, but _does_ reveal your user information.
+To put it plainly in an example, the act of logging into an account with a username and password turns what could have been an "anonymous" connection into a technically "pseudonymous" one - it is a connection that does not reveal your actual originating IP, but _does_ reveal your specific user information.

-A poigniant quote from a developer of the now defunct Liberte Linux drives the point a bit further:
+A poigniant and somewhat contraversial quote from a developer of the now defunct Liberte Linux drives the point a bit further:

 > "I have not seen a compelling argument for anonymity, as opposed to pseudonymity.
 Enlarging anonymity sets is something that Tor developers do in order to publish incremental papers and justify funding.
 Most users only need to be pseudonymous, where their location is hidden.
 Having a unique browser does not magically uncover user's location, if that user does not use that browser for non-pseudonymous activities.
 Having good browser header results on anonymity checkers equally does not mean much, because there are many ways to uncover more client details (e.g., via Javascript oddities)."